phanx-wow/PetBattleAutoForfeit/README.txt

 Language Support
 --------------------

-BetterBattlePetTooltip is compatible with all game localizations.

-The options are translated into English, Deutsch, Spanish, and French.
+Works in all game languages.
+Translated into English, German, Spanish, French, and Russian.

 If you have translations for another language, post a comment on the WoWInterface download page.